mveres01/multi-contact-grasping/README.md

 # multi-contact-grasping

-This project is an extension of [a previous repo](https://github.com/mveres01/grasping) to

 This project implements a simulated grasp-and-lift process in V-REP using the Barrett Hand, and interfaces through a python remote API.
 The primary goal of this project is to collect information on where individual contacts of a multi-fingered hand can be placed on an object, that will lead to a successful grasps.
 The emphasis on constraining the grasp to specific contacts is to promote future work in fine manipulation.

 Randomization of images is done with respect to the following scene elements: